bsaleh1/bsaleh1/README.md

 ### Procedural Raven Asset (Blender + Unity)
 - Modeled, rigged, and animated a raven with a full flight cycle.
 - Scripted **Blender Python tools** for **procedural feathers + textures**, reducing each feather from thousands of polygons to a single plane for real-time performance.
 - Exported into Unity for animation cycles and testing.
+- *[ArtStation link coming soon]*

 ---